nylo-core/laravel-fcm-channel/README.md

 ## Support us

-WooSignal is a development team based in the UK, we do mobile and web applications [on our website](https://woosignal.com).
+VeskoDigital is a development team based in the UK, we do mobile and web applications [on our website](https://veskodigital.com).

 ## License